Tour Summary – What’s Included:

 Set in 300 acres (120 ha) of garden, woodland and park, Borde Hill was bought by Col Stephenson Clark in 1893 and is famous for its rhododendrons and exotic trees many of which were grown from seed or sourced from Forrest, Kingdon Ward and many of the other renown plant collectors of the time.
 Over recent years the garden has been renovated to include many new features and its Victorian greenhouses have been restored to their previous splendor.

-At the end of the day we’ll travel back to the Doubletree by Hilton Victoria Hotel in central London for the last night of this tour.
+At the end of the day we’ll travel back to the Doubletree by Hilton Victoria Hotel in central London.
 Make your own arrangements for dinner either in the hotel or at one of the restaurants recommended by the Hotel’s concierge.

 Day 6 – 21 May 2020 – Chelsea Flower Show – BREAKFAST INCLUDED